KomatiBhavaniSankar/IIIT-PROJECT/README.md

 # 🌍 Natural Disasters Prediction Web App

 An interactive web application for predicting and monitoring natural disasters using machine learning and real-time weather data.
-Built with Streamlit as the front end, the app utilizes a deep learning model to classify images of disasters and integrates real-time weather information using the OpenWeatherMap API.
-Users can upload images of disasters for classification and access live weather data.
+Built with Streamlit as the front end, the app uses a deep learning model to classify satellite images of disasters and integrates real-time weather information from the OpenWeatherMap API.
+Users can upload satellite images of disasters for classification and access live weather data.

 ## 🔥 Features

-- **Disaster Image Classification**: Classifies natural disasters from images, including floods, hurricanes, volcanic eruptions, and wildfires, using a TensorFlow/Keras deep learning model.
+- **Satellite Image Classification**: Classifies natural disasters from satellite images, including floods, hurricanes, volcanic eruptions, and wildfires, using a TensorFlow/Keras deep learning model.
 - **Real-Time Weather Data**: Retrieves live weather information such as temperature, humidity, wind speed, and general conditions based on user-provided city names via the OpenWeatherMap API.
 - **User Session Management**: Utilizes Streamlit's Session State to manage user sessions within the app.